LukasMut/human_alignment/README.md

 * How uniformly does the model makes mistakes vs humans?
 * Fine-tune each model on THINGS (multi-class classification) and then compare against humans?
 * predict the similarity space of a different model (use predictions of one model as label)
+* do self supervised learning on THINGS dataset and then measure the performance

 ## Results
 | Model                 | Things | Cifar-100-0 | #parameters | Imagenet Accuracy |